Numbers, no narrative.

 Per-metric thresholds.
 Block only what matters to your team.

-# .perfguard.yml staging: # Vercel, Netlify, Railway · any preview URL pattern url: "https://acme-git-{branch}.vercel.app" urls: - path: / name: Homepage - path: /pricing name: Pricing - path: /blog name: Blog budgets: performance: 90 # score / 100 · blocks merge if below lcp: 2500 # ms · Largest Contentful Paint tbt: 200 # ms · Total Blocking Time cls: 0.1 # Cumulative Layout Shift fcp: 1800 # ms · First Contentful Paint ai_analysis: true # root-cause analysis on regressions
+# .kanso.yml # Your production URL base_url: "https://my-domain.com" staging: # optional · auto-detected for Vercel, Netlify, Render, Railway, Cloudflare Pages, Amplify url: "https://acme-git-{branch}.staging.app" urls: - path: / name: Homepage - path: /pricing name: Pricing - path: /blog name: Blog # If your production configuration differs, prefer using budgets budgets: performance: 90 # score / 100 · blocks merge if below lcp: 2500 # ms · Largest Contentful Paint tbt: 200 # ms · Total Blocking Time cls: 0.1 # Cumulative Layout Shift fcp: 1800 # ms · First Contentful Paint ai_analysis: true # root-cause analysis on regressions

 Max 5 teams to start.
-We'll reach out within 48 hours with onboarding instructions and a 30-day Pro trial.
+We'll reach out within 48 hours.